alperenvess/AI_Therapist/README.md

 ## Overview

 Virtual Therapist is an AI-powered web application designed to provide a confidential and supportive environment for individuals to discuss their thoughts and feelings.
-Created with the intention of offering flexibility and accessibility, our app allows users to engage in therapy-like conversations without the need to talk to a human therapist.
+Created with the intention of offering flexibility and accessibility, app allows users to engage in therapy-like conversations without the need to talk to a human therapist.

 ## Why I Chose to Create This App